ahtee/ahtee/README.md

 - 📧 benottedev@gmail.com
 - ahtee#2109 Discord

+## 2020 Goals
+- 🛬 Land job in Frontend/JavaScript
+- More involvement in Open Source. 📖 Read more code!

 <!--
 **ahtee/ahtee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.